A2Amir/ETL-Data-Pipelines/README.md

 * A data engineer wouldn't necessarily decide what would be a good feature to engineer, That would be the job of a data scientist.
 * Check this [Jupyter notebook](https://github.com/A2Amir/ETL-Data-Pipelines/blob/master/codes/16_featureengineering.ipynb) for more infomation.

+## 2. Load
+Now We've transformed the data, we'll want to store the data somewhere, otherwise we'd lose all your work.
+There are so many options for data storage.
+What we choose will depend on our needs.
+For example, with structured data, a relational database like SQL could be appropriate.
+If our data fits in a Pandas DataFrame, then a CSV file might work well. * Check this [Jupyter notebook]() for more infomation.